boorlyk/friendsApi/readme.txt

 Comments

-At first for storing users and relations was used Redis, but on big amount of relations(10k users and 100k relations) it's started to be a problem to get friends of friends on N depth.
-I Decided to try graph database neo4j to compare, but after implementing it, i figured out that neo4j works slower than redis on the same data (meybe the problem in envirement?)
+I started with redis to store users and relations.
+While testing big numbers of relations (10k users and 100k relations) it took quite long to get friends of friends on N depth.
+I decided to try graph database neo4j to compare the measures.
+After implementing, I figured out that neo4j works slower (~4 times) than redis on the same data (the issue may be related to the environment).